 - Exploration and evaluation expenditures for the eight quarters presented were all incurred in Colombia, mainly on the San Matias Project.
-The exploration and evaluation expenditures decreased in the most recent quarter due to the completion of the Company's 2014 exploration program at the end of last fiscal year.
+The exploration and evaluation expenditures decreased in the three quarters in 2015 due to the completion of the Company's 2014 exploration program at the end of last fiscal year.
 The 2014 exploration program incorporated trenching, sampling, as well as RAB and diamond drilling on identified targets.
-The Company's preliminary 2015 exploration program mainly incorporates surface sampling and ground magnetics on the previously defined prospects. - The increase in other operating expenses for the most recent five quarters is mainly due to increased corporate activities since the March 28, 2014 Acquisition.
+The Company's 2015 exploration program to date mainly incorporates surface sampling and ground magnetics on the previously defined prospects. - Other operating expenses consist of corporate, general and administrative costs incurred by the corporate office in Toronto, non-cash share-based payments and amortization.
+The increase in other operating expenses for the second quarter in 2015 is mainly due to a share-based payment charge of \$150,833 representing the expensing of fair value of stock options as well as higher professional fees due to increased professional services associated with the agreement with HPX.
+Other operating expenses increased since the quarter ended January 31, 2014 due to increased corporate activities since the March 28, 2014 Acquisition.
 For the quarter ended July 31, 2014, there was a share-based payment charge of \$1,383,750 representing the fair value of stock options granted during the quarter. - The decrease in total assets since the quarter ended April 30, 2014 is due to cash used in funding the Company's exploration and administrative expenses.
-Total assets, along with total liabilities and shareholders' equity, increased significantly in the quarter ended April 30, 2014 due to the Acquisition. - Total assets increased in the quarter ended October 31, 2013 due to approximately \$3.64 million in gross proceeds raised from private placements and \$2.8 million from the exercise of share purchase warrants, respectively.
+Total assets, along with total liabilities and shareholders' equity, increased significantly in the quarter ended April 30, 2014 due to the Acquisition.